MiraGeoscience/simpeg-drivers/README-dev.rst

 First, excluded the ``.conda-env`` folder from PyCharm.
 Do so, in PyCharm, right-click on the ``.conda-env`` folder, and ``Mark Directory as > Excluded``.

-Then, you can add the conda environment as a Python interpreter in PyCharm.
+Then, you can add the Conda environment as a Python interpreter in PyCharm.

     ..  image:: devtools/images/pycharm-exclude_conda_env.png
-        :alt: PyCharm: Exclude conda environment
+        :alt: PyCharm: Exclude Conda environment
         :align: center
         :width: 40%